Last Updated May, 2021

 Thanks to only a few people who devoted themselves to rebuilding this village, Küçükköy became one of the most beautiful examples of change in Turkey.
 With investments in technology and real estate, it became a meeting point for entrepreneurs.
 With many artsy souls in the area, it is a center of art, exhibitions, and handmade crafts.
 And with many Bosnian families who opened their restaurants, this small pretty village is also a destination for Bosnian food.

 And with all of that, it is undeniably becoming more and more popular among tourists.
 For now, tourists from all around Turkey but not so much from other countries.
 Yet.

 As a result of investments and reconstruction that took place over a short period of time, the village was reborn into tourism and transformed completely.
 It got fancy properties, quirky hotels, and boutique guesthouses.
-Today it has one of the most valuable real estate in all of the Ayvalık area.
+Today it has one of the most valuable real estates in all of the Ayvalık area.

 What to Do in Küçükköy

 If you are looking for a bit of slow village life in Turkey, most likely you won’t want to do a lot.
 But if you do, you should tour the village, attend local workshops and galleries, museums and a cultural center.

 Other than that, Küçükköy has quite a few boutique hotels where to stay and unplug from the world.
 If you decide to stay here (as we did), you can explore the nearby small town Sarımsaklı, the capital of olive oil Ayvalik and one of the most beautiful islands in Turkey Cunda Island.
 Sarımsaklı with its beautiful beaches is only a short drive away.
 So if you feel like hitting the beach, there is a chance to do it too.